Introduction to pupil choices

 The primary school years and the early years of secondary are now seen as a continuum in terms of what and how children learn.
 This is called the Broad General Education under Curriculum for Excellence.
 There is a great deal of contact between primary and secondary to ensure a smooth transition from one system to another, especially from our Pastoral team.
 Our Mathematics department work closely with Primary colleagues to ensure methodology, coverage of curriculum and assessments are consistent.
 Our English department make regular visits to our associated Primary schools to promote a reading culture.

 In S1, young people are allocated to form classes of roughly equal size (maximum 30 per class).
 Information from our partner Primary schools is used to achieve gender, ability and geographical balance within each class.
-These mixed-ability classes are further sub-divided into practical classes (maximum 20 per class).
+These mixed-ability classes are further sub-divided into smaller classes (maximum 20 per class) where there are health and safety implications e.g. science, home economics and technologies.

-The standard approach in S1 to S3 is that of direct teaching, group-work and active learning.
+The standard approach in S1 to S3 is that of direct-interactive teaching.
 Setting according to ability takes place in mathematics and English.
 Regular assessments are used to diagnose how each young person is progressing and whether young people can advance to more demanding work or whether further supportive work is required.
 Our curriculum takes full account of the guidelines issued under Curriculum for Excellence.
-T he experiences and outcomes outlined are fully embraced, giving all young people the opportunity to respond to the challenge of learning and applying their skills and knowledge across the curriculum.
+The experiences and outcomes outlined are fully embraced, giving all young people the opportunity to respond to the challenge of learning and applying their skills and knowledge across the curriculum.
 Literacy, Numeracy and Health & Wellbeing are embraced by all faculties.
 We also aim increasingly to give young people opportunities to develop choice within their curriculum, and to create increasingly personalised programmes of study.

 Moving into the Senior Phase – S4 to S6